skooter500/GE2-Labtest1-2018/readme.md

 ![Eagles](images/eagles.jpg)

 - Dynamically assign a Seek behaviour to the leader of the fleet so that it seeks a target 1000 units in front of itself.
-- Dynamically assign an Offset Pursue behaviour to the followers of the leader so that they try and stay in formation with the leader
+- Dynamically assign an Offset Pursue behaviour to the followers of the leader so that they try and stay in formation with the leader.
+- You will have to code these behaviours and write an integration function for the Boid class you made earlier.
+You can use a rigidBody for the integration if you can get it working or use any of the other techniques you learned on the course to implement these behaviours.
-- Make the camera look at the leader of the formation
+- Make the camera look at the leader of the formation.

+To get full marks you should use game components and draw useful gizmos

 ## Marking scheme